Jerome Markson

-Jerome Markson (born 1929) is a Canadian-born architect based in Toronto, Ontario.
-He is perhaps best known for his multi-family urban housing projects such as Alexandra Park Public Housing.
+Jerome Markson (1929 – November 18, 2023) was a Canadian architect based in Toronto, Ontario.
+He was perhaps best known for his multi-family urban housing projects such as Alexandra Park Public Housing.

 Life

 Early life

 Above their father's street-level medical practice, Markson and his siblings were raised between two booming immigrant neighbourhoods, Kensington Market and the (no longer existent) Ward.
 His parents Etta and Charles were eastern European immigrants from Lithuania and Poland respectively.

 Education

 In 1948, Markson began his architectural studies at the University of Toronto along with other members of a new generation of architects who emerged after the war.
 He, along with the rest of his first year peers began their studies in a building which had been used as a bomb-making facility during WWII in Ajax, Ontario.

 Markson also attended summer courses at the Cranbrook Academy of Art, where his design style and philosophy was greatly impacted by Eliel Saarinen, a long-time director of the school.
-It was here where he would also meet his soon-to-be spouse Mayta Silver.
+It was here where he would also meet ceramics artist, and his soon-to-be spouse Mayta Silver.